getnikola/nikola/docs/manual.rst

 different ones, or about other web servers, please share!

 1. Use a speed testing tool.
-I used Yahoo's YSlow but you can use any of them, and it's probably a good idea to use more than one.
+I used Yahoo's YSlow but you can use any of them, and it’s probably a good idea to use more than one.

 2. Enable compression in Apache: